GMPavanLab/Swarm-CG/README.md

 # Swarm-CG

-Swarm-CG is designed for automatically optimizing the bonded terms of a coarse-grained (CG) molecular model, in explicit or implicit solvent, with respect to a reference all-atom (AA) trajectory and starting from a preliminary CG model (topology and non-bonded parameters).
+Swarm-CG is designed for automatically optimizing the bonded terms of a MARTINI-based coarse-grained (CG) molecular model, in explicit or implicit solvent, with respect to a reference all-atom (AA) trajectory and starting from a preliminary CG model (topology and non-bonded parameters).
 The package is designed for usage with Gromacs and contains 3 modules for:

 1. Evaluating the bonded parametrization of a CG model
 2. Optimizing bonded terms of a CG model
 3. Monitoring an optimization procedure

 ![Swarm-CG](https://raw.githubusercontent.com/GMPavanLab/Swarm-CG/master/images/TOC_Swarm-CG_paper.png)

+Swarm-CG can be used with MARTINI version 2 or 3 and handles virtual sites usage.

 ### Publication